jes/scamp-cpu/doc/AOC.md

 Then we could put the extended Xmodem implementation in a library for convenient access, and make a handy CLI for grabbing problem statements and submitting solutions.

+## Usage

+This is roughlyimplemented now.

+Go into `aoc/`.
+For the emulator, start the proxy with:

+    $ socat pty,raw,link=../serial exec:./aocproxy

+For the real computer, something like:

+    $ ./aocproxy < /dev/ttyUSB0 > /dev/ttyUSB0